-There are circumstances where the WCB pays for replacement or repair of dentures, eyeglasses, artificial eyes or artificial limbs that were broken when you were injured or during an incident that occurred in the course of employment.
-We might also give you an allowance for clothes worn or damaged by an artificial limb or other aids supplied by the WCB because of your injury.
-To find out more, contact our case management department at 1.800.667.7590.
+There are circumstances under which the WCB may pay for replacement or repair of dentures, eyeglasses, artificial eyes or artificial limbs that were broken when you were injured and/or during an incident that occurred in the course of employment.
+The WCB might also give you an allowance for clothes worn or damaged by an artificial limb or other aids supplied by the WCB because of your injury.

+To find out more, contact the WCB's case management department at 1.800.667.7590.